solidpixel/solidpixel.github.io/_posts/2020-03-02-astc-compared.md

 inspected have block artifacts in areas with fast chroma or luma changes.
-These same issues also occur when using astcenc in `-fast` mode, but the ISPC compressor has no route available to higher quality, whereas astcenc can at least fall back on it's built-in slower search presets.
+These same issues also occur when using astcenc in `-fast` mode, but the ISPC compressor has no route available to higher quality, whereas astcenc can at least fall back on its built-in slower search presets.

 It's also worth remembering that the current ISPC-ASTC compressor only implements a subset of the standard: